 Mental Causation and Ontology, edited by S. C. Gibb, E. J. Lowe, and R. D. Ingthorsson.
 In Mind, 2014.

-For a full list of publications, see my Curriculum Vitae.
+For a full list of publications, see my CV.
 These include chapters in edited collections, reference articles, shorter pieces, and book reviews.
 For preprint versions of these papers and other publications, you can visit my Academia.edu page or PhilPeople page.
-If you are interested in Philosophy of Marine Biology, it is possible that you know this Facebook page.
+If you are interested in Philosophy of Marine Biology, you should check out this Facebook page.